ansible-community/community-website/posts/archive/using-infoblox-as-a-dynamic-inventory-in-red-hat-ansible-tower.md

-Additionally, we could rely on Extensible Attributes variable to specify if an entry is managed by Ansible Tower or not (*Ex: ansible_managed: true/false*), and update our \"*Dynamic Inventory Configuration File*\" accordingly, to use this particular attribute as a filter.
-The result is that Ansible Tower\'s inventory will only populate with entries that we want to automate (*ansible_managed: true*).
+Additionally, we could rely on Extensible Attributes variable to specify if an entry is managed by Ansible Tower or not (*Ex: ansible_managed: true/false*), and update our "*Dynamic Inventory Configuration File*" accordingly, to use this particular attribute as a filter.
+The result is that Ansible Tower's inventory will only populate with entries that we want to automate (*ansible_managed: true*).